Complexifiable characteristic classes: Introduction and statement of the results

 We build on this result to investigate which integral cohomology classes are complexifiable.
 To express our result, we use Feshbach's description~\cite{Feshbach} of the cohomology ring of the classifying space $B{\mathcal{O}}$ with ${\mathbb{Z}}$--coefficients.
+Generators for this ring are known since Thomas~\cite{polynomialAlgebras}, \cite{realGrassmann}, and all the relations between its generators are known since Brown~\cite{Brown} and Feshbach~\cite{Feshbach}.
 Consider the Steenrod squaring operation $Sq^1$ and the mod--2--reduction homomorphism